Show All Answers

 Due to the extremely high demand for affordable housing in the County, both ADU Programs have a waitlist.
 It is important to note there is no exact science to predicting how long a household will be on the waitlist.
 However, rough estimates can be made.
 The standard wait time before a household is able to lease a unit in the ADU Rental Program is at least 1 year but it can take longer.
 The standard wait time before a household is able to purchase a unit in the ADU Purchase Program depends on the priority listing of the household.
 For those households within Priority 1 (defined as a household that both lives and works in Loudoun County), the waitlist is approximately 3-4 years but it could be sooner or later than that.
 For other priorities, the wait time can be significantly longer.

-For the Rental Program, the application is forwarded to the Program Specialist.
+For both the Purchase and Rental Programs, the application is forwarded to the Program Specialist.
 If the applicant is deemed potentially eligible by the Program Specialist, the applicant will be scheduled for a Rental Intake Session by the Program Screener.
 Intake Sessions are mandatory for all households.
 After the Intake Session, applicants will receive a response from the Program Specialist regarding final eligibility determination.

 No. ADU Program staff will neither obtain documents nor contact or communicate with any organization/entity on your behalf.